 Most Recent Financials Most Important When Evaluating Business For Sale

-Irrespective of the company’s trajectory of sales and profits, buyers will want to see the most recent financials available.
+Irrespective of the company’s trajectory of sales and profits, buyers want to see the most recent financials available.
 If, for example, the business evaluation takes place in September of 2021, a buyer will typically not be satisfied with 2020 financials.
-In such a case, the buyer will also want to see the interim (or year to date) financials for 2021.
-This is because a buyer’s main purpose (and hence the evaluation’s main purpose) is to determine what sales and profits they will make from the business after the closing.
+They will also want to see the interim (or year to date) financials for 2021.
+A buyer wants to know what they will make from the business after the closing.
 As a result, the buyer will want to know to the best extent possible what the company is currently doing.
-The most recent financials possible will help answer this critical question and should be given to the business broker in order to make the best evaluation possible.
+The most recent financials possible should be given to the business broker in order to make the best evaluation possible.